How to Choose a Camera Rental House in Toronto

 3. Look at the actual specs, not adjectives

 "High-quality cinema package" tells you nothing.
-"Sony VENICE 2 with 8.6K full-frame sensor, dual base ISO 800/3200, 16 stops of dynamic range, in a kit with three V-mount batteries and a SmallHD 2403 24-inch HDR monitor" tells you what you are shooting with on Monday morning.
+"Sony VENICE 2 with 8.6K full-frame sensor, dual base ISO 800/3200, 16 stops of dynamic range, in a kit with three V-mount batteries and a SmallHD 2403 24-inch HDR monitor" tells you what you are renting.

 A serious Toronto camera rental house publishes serial-level inventory: which lens set, which mount, which adapter, which monitor.
 Our cine lens rental Toronto shelf lists every focal length with its T-stop, mount, and weight.
 Our Sony cinema camera rental Toronto page shows the FX3 alongside the FX6 and VENICE 2 with comparable specs you can scan in 60 seconds.